Dholpur

-Bhooteshwar Mahadev Temple situated at Baseri Block of Dhaulpur.
-It is situated at bank of parvati river.It is very peaceful and beautiful temple in this district.
-Along with Mahakaal temple is also a very famous temple because of his color changing shivling which is situated at Dhaulpur district.This Mahakaal shivling change his color three times a day.
+Dholpur is famous for its red stone and ancient temple.
+Also, Machkund temple and kund which is famous as "Tirthon ka Bhanja".
+Three famous shiv temples situated here are Mahakaal Shiv Temple, Mahadev Temple at the nearby Parvati river, and Bhooteshwar Mahadev Temple.

 Geography

 The city of Dholpur (Dhaulpur) lies on the left (north) bank of the Chambal River at 26° 42' 0" North, 77° 54' 0" East, across the river, and provincial border, from Morena in Madhya Pradesh.
 It is located on old NH-3 and is a junction on the North Central Railway.
 The total area of Dholpur city is 33.3 sqkm.

 History

-Rajput period
+Rajput period (7th century)

-There were several Rajput dynasties including Chauhans, Tomars and Jadauns who ruled over Dholpur for long period.
+There were several Rajput dynasties including Chauhans, Tomars, Jadauns, etc who ruled over Dholpur for a long period.